DurangoDave/Durango-ThenAndNow/README.md

 ![Train Trestle 2018](https://raw.githubusercontent.com/DurangoDave/Durango-ThenAndNow/master/Train%20Tressel%202018%20(Medium).jpg)

-This map from 1908 shows the railroad going from Porter (bottom of map) to Perins or on to Durango
+This map from 1908 shows the railroad going from Porter (bottom of map) to Perins or from the wye the train could go on to Durango.

 ![Durango 1908 Map](https://raw.githubusercontent.com/DurangoDave/Durango-ThenAndNow/master/Durango_1908%20Map.jpg)